idris-lang/Idris-dev/docs/proofs/interactive.rst

 Interactive Theorem Proving
 ***************************

-Idris also supports interactive theorem proving via elaborator reflection.
+Idris supports interactive theorem proving via elaborator reflection.

-:ref:'elaborator-reflection' is used to convert high-level Idris code into the core language and for customising the language.
+:ref:'elaborator-reflection' is also used to convert high-level Idris code into the core language and for customising the language.
 Here we show how to use it to interactively construct proofs.

+The primary purpose of the elaboration mechanism is to elaborate Idris and so it is not optimised to work as a proof assistant, however it can interactively construct proofs as described on this page.

 Elab and Pruviloj Libraries
 ===========================